kimmo1019/DeepCDR/README.md

 [log_dir] - location to save the trained model
 ```

-The prediction outcome will be saved in `data` folder.
+The prediction outcome will be saved in `data/outcome` folder.
+The overall Pearson's correlation will be calculated.
+Besides, the correlation across different drugs and across different cell lines will also be calculated.

+# Contact
+If you have any question regard our code or data, please do not hesitate to open a issue or directly contact me (liu-q16@mails.tsinghua.edu.cn)

 # License